-Current operation of the Donetsk region's district heating system results in continuous deterioration of the heat-generating and distribution equipment, followed by continuous slight efficiency droop.
+Current operation of the Crimea district heating system results in continuous deterioration of the heat-generating and distribution equipment, followed by continuous slight efficiency droop.
 However, at the same time operative maintenance increases efficiency, which pretty much compensates deterioration, and makes annual total emissions level (the Baseline) about the same for years.